Privacy Policy - June 2026

 • Email engagement metrics

-To tailor our marketing communications to your interests and preferences
+To tailor our marketing communications to your interests and preferences.

-Legitimate interest to provide relevant information Consent for email marketing activities
+Consent for email marketing activities.

 • Event attendance